Aeroluna/LunaCoopMod/README.md

 - Reduced price of Purification Echo from 150/150 to 100/100.

 Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
 Hopefully they are a better fit for Karax along with some extra buffs to make it more appealing.

+- Fixed an issue where P1 Chrono Field would not affect ally structures.

+Chrono Boost and Chrono Wave affected ally structures, but not Chrono Field.

 - Reworked Karax P2 disadvantage to increase the price of Photon Canon and Khaydarin Monolith by 100% instead of disabling them.